 These buyers are impatient and accustomed to the convenience of the global digital marketplace, where they can find exactly what they’re looking for and deliver it to their doorstep in hours.
 So, attracting customers and keeping them engaged to increase AOVs and conversions is critical to thriving in the consumer economy.
 There has been a steady increase in disposable income, and as this consumer spending continues to grow, your customers will be able to buy what they see instantly.
 You can make that happen with live selling.

 Live selling can be a great asset to your brand and contribute to a sizeable number of sales.
 The real-time engagement it fosters through highly interactive visual storytelling can be traced back to the ‘QVC’ or teleshopping era.
 A happy marriage of “catered & curated shopping with a shopping associate” and convenience, live-streaming, a renewed version of the classic shopping channel, creates a sense of urgency and gets you those coveted impulse buys from your customers.

 Today’s live streams involve influencers showing products and encouraging instant purchases with giveaways, new product unboxing, raffles, special edition & limited-time items, and more.
 This “shoptainment” is a brilliant way of garnering valuable engagement that boosts retention and increases average session time in the app.

-Getting your own app is incredibly quick and easy if you choose the right app-commerce partner.
+Getting your app is incredibly quick and easy if you choose the right app-commerce partner.

 All aboard the app train!

 Mobile commerce has shifted from mobile-responsive websites to an app-based strategy.
-Retailers are redesigning their ecommerce experience to reflect their audiences’ shopping preferences.
-Brands with successful brick-and-mortar stores such as Steve Madden, Nike, and Zara are leveraging apps to engage with consumers better, build brand loyalty, and form a multi-touchpoint commerce ecosystem anchored by native apps.
+Retailers are redesigning their eCommerce experience to reflect their audiences’ shopping preferences.
+Brands with successful brick-and-mortar stores like Steve Madden, Nike, and Zara leverage apps to engage with consumers better, build brand loyalty and form a multi-touchpoint commerce ecosystem anchored by native apps.